Haiti: Former prime minister (1994-95) Smarck Michel dies.

 Belarus: In parliamentary elections, only candidates supporting President Alyaksandr Lukashenka are elected, most as independents but including 3 from the Communist Party and 1 from the Agrarian Party; one of the 110 seats will go to a second round.
 Turnout is 74.3%.

-Moldova: In parliamentary elections in the Gagauz-Yeri autonomous region on September 9 (first round) and September 23 (second round), independents win 25 of 35 seats, while the Party of Communists of the Republic of Moldova wins 7, the Liberal Democrat Party of Moldova 2, and the Party of Socialists of the Republic of Moldova 1.
+Moldova: In parliamentary elections in the Gagauz-Yeri autonomous region on September 9 (first round) and September 23 (second round), independents win 25 of 35 seats, while the Party of Communists of the Republic of Moldova wins 7, the Liberal Democratic Party of Moldova 2, and the Party of Socialists of the Republic of Moldova 1.

 Curaçao: Dito Mendes is appointed formateur to form an interim government.
 On his advice, Stanley Betrian is appointed prime minister on September 29; Betrian and his cabinet (with José M.N.
 Jardim as finance minister) are sworn in on the same date.